Mon - Sun 24 Hour Towing

 4. Test The Battery’s Capacity

-You can do a battery load test every month with a mechanic or professional to ensure that the device can charge properly even when conditions are sub-zero.
+You can do a monthly battery load test with a mechanic or professional to ensure the device can charge properly even when conditions are sub-zero.

 5. Battery Cleaning

 If dirt or debris gets into the cells of your battery, it can be disastrous.
-Cleaning the top of the battery and surrounding the terminals is an important element of car battery care since it can cause corrosion on nearby metal.
+Cleaning the top of the battery and surrounding the terminals is essential for car battery care since it can cause corrosion on nearby metal.

 6. Don’t Leave Your Car For A Long Time